datho7561/neovim-lsp/README.md

 ## Installation
 1. Download `init.vim` and place it in `~/.config/nvim/init.vim`
 2. Open neovim using `nvim`.
-You might see some scripts running in the background, and there will be errors.
-Don't worry.
+You will see some scripts running, and there will be errors.
-3. Type `:PlugInstall`, then hit `Enter`
+   Don't worry, this is just the plugins needed for LSP being installed.
-4. Close neovim with `:q!`
+3. Once plugin installation is done, exit neovim with `:qa!`
-5. Reopen neovim.
+4. Reopen neovim.
 If everything has gone well, a colour theme should be applied.

 ## Usage
 1. Set up the language server you want to use/test.
 See [Setting up a Language Server](#setting-up-a-language-server).